manoj-smoothstack/cpp_training/Week2/README.md

 * Add security.
 * Add transactions.
 * Add persistence and state.
 (Using google protobufs).
-* Add for serialization/deserialization to a protobufs "database".
+* Add for serialization/deserialization to a protobufs binary file
 * Add error logging.

 ## Rules